 I Need A Dodge!
 Joe Strummer On The Run

-London Premiere for film of Legend’s Spanish Adventure
+London Premiere of Film of Joe’s Spanish Adventure

-A Tindog Film, Produced and Directed by Nick Hall, this is the story of Joe Strummer’s self-imposed exile in Granada in 1985/6 and will be released by Cadiz Music in April 2015.
+A Tindog Film, Produced and Directed by Nick Hall, this is the story of Joe Strummer’s self-imposed exile in Granada in 1985/6 and will be released by Cadiz Music in April 2015 and comes packaged with a cassette of a key Spanish radio interview with Joe, a postcard, sticker and badge.
 “This is Joe Strummer at a crossroads in his professional and personal life.
-Initially his trips to Spain seemed to be little more than an anecdote but this story says so much about Joe coming to terms with life after The Clash” – Nick Hall.
-The film will receive its UK premiere at a ‘Cadiz Music Presents Rock N Roll Cinema’ event held at KOKO, Camden, on 25th March 2015.
-As well as a screening of the film, the evening will also offer an all-star band [with very special guests] playing The Clash and Joe Strummer songs.
-Tickets are £20 [subject to usual booking fees] and for each ticket bought, £2.00 will be donated to the ‘Joe Strummer Statue Project’; artist, friend and curator of Joe Strummer’s legacy Gordon McHarg III will create a life size bronze statue of the legendary Joe Strummer.
+Initially his trips to Spain seemed to be little more than an anecdote but this story says so much about Joe coming to terms with life after The Clash,” Nick Hall.
+The film will receive its UK premiere at a ‘Cadiz Music Presents Rock N Roll Cinema’ event at KOKO, Camden, on 25th March 2015.
+As well as a screening of the film, the evening will also offer The Crunch [with very special guests] playing The Clash and Joe Strummer songs.
+Tickets are £25 [subject to usual booking fees] and for each ticket bought, £2.00 will be donated to the ‘Joe Strummer Statue Project’; artist and friend of Joe, Robert Gordon McHarg III will create a life size bronze statue of the legendary Joe Strummer.
 Please note this is all standing event with limited seating.

 Johnny Green, The Clash’s legendary road manager said of the film, “I glowed – I felt uplifted.
 Once again, it was as if I had spent a little time with my dear lost friend, Joe Strummer.
 I was hooked all through – the story is compulsive.
 More to the point, you have perfectly captured the brooding melancholia, that shy underside, which was a compelling component of Ol’ Joe.
 ‘I Need A Dodge’ is fabulous.”
 The film also received a Special Mention from the Jury at the In-Edit Festival, Barcelona.